neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 #### Preprocessing

-As you can see on the left of the diagram above we begin with the file [properties.geojson](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/train_cnn_classifier/properties.geojson).
+The workflow begins with the file [properties.geojson](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/train_cnn_classifier/properties.geojson).
 This file contains a collection of polygons in (longitude, latitude) coordinates, each representing a property.
 Each polygon has two attributes: an image_id, which determines the DG catalog id of the satellite image corresponding to that polygon, and a feature_id, which is simply a number that uniquely identifies that property.
 This particular file only contains properties from the image 1040010014800C00, which is a cloudless WV03 image over Adelaide, Australia.
 You can see this image [here]({{ site.baseurl}}/pages/swimming-pools/my_map.html) by entering your GBDX token when prompted.
 (The token can be found in the .gbdx-config file in your root directory.)
 Alternatively, you can view the image thumbnail by searching for 1040010014800C00 [here](https://discover.digitalglobe.com/) and navigating to Adelaide using the map.

 The main idea is to label a small percentage of the property parcels using [crowdsourcing](http://www.tomnod.com/) in order to create a training set [train.geojson](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/train_cnn_classifier/train.geojson).
 We then use train.geojson to train a CNN-based classifier to identify the presence of a swimming pool in each of the remaining unlabeled properties of properties.geojson (referred to as [target.geojson](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/deploy_cnn_classifier/target.geojson)).
 For object classification at a continental or global scale this procedure is a must; it would be virtually impossible to label millions of properties manually in a reasonable amount of time.